PKU-ICST-MIPL/S2UPG_TCSVT2016/README.md

     miu: high level regularization parameter, default: 10
     k: kNN parameter, default: 100

-XMedia dataset can be downloaded from [XMedia Dataset](http://www.icst.pku.edu.cn/mipl/xmedia)
+The source codes are for Wikipedia dataset, which can be download via: http://www.svcl.ucsd.edu/projects/crossmodal/.

 For more information, please refer to our [paper](http://www.icst.pku.edu.cn/mipl/tiki-download_file.php?fileId=256)

-# Related work
+# Our Related work
-If you are interested in cross-media retrieval, check our paper:
+If you are interested in cross-media retrieval, you can check our recently published overview paper on IEEE TCSVT:

-Yuxin Peng, Xin Huang, and Yunzhen Zhao, "An Overview of Cross-media Retrieval: Concepts, Methodologies, Benchmarks and Challenges", IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), 2017.
+Yuxin Peng, Xin Huang, and Yunzhen Zhao, "An Overview of Cross-media Retrieval: Concepts, Methodologies, Benchmarks and Challenges", IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), 2017.[[PDF]](http://www.icst.pku.edu.cn/mipl/tiki-download_file.php?fileId=376)

-Visit our [Benchmark Website](http://www.icst.pku.edu.cn/mipl/xmedia) and [Laboratory Homepage](http://www.icst.pku.edu.cn/mipl) for more information.
+Welcome to our [Benchmark Website](http://www.icst.pku.edu.cn/mipl/xmedia) and [Laboratory Homepage](http://www.icst.pku.edu.cn/mipl) for more information about our papers, source codes, and datasets.